 We have made more than 30 trips to Mexico over the past 30 years, and have passed through or specifically visited northern and eastern Mexico many times.
 Surprisingly, much of the specialized succulent plant flora is not evident to the casual tourist and required detours off-the-beaten path.
 Some of our talks describe some of these environments.
 We are also familiar with the Baja California peninsula.

 Spectacular island and volcanic landscapes with an abundance of Aeonium and other succulent plant species.
 Unique laurisilva forests dependent on moisture from persistent low clouds.
 Good parks with uncrowded hiking trails.
-Cool conditions compared with most locations during summer because of surrounding cool ocean.
+Cool conditions compared with most locations during summer because of the surrounding cool ocean.

 These islands are well-known for Darwin’s finches and a host of other endemic plants and animals.
 Less-well known to most natural history travelers is that the islands can be visited relatively inexpensively and with even more time to see key plants and animals than on the better-known expensive cruises around the islands.